 - Family and friends say you’ve changed, or they no longer can rely on you.

-Significant changes in personality, health, ability to perform your job or get good grades in school all indicate the need for help.
+Significant changes in personality, health, and ability to perform your job or get good grades in school all indicate the need for help.
 Also, if you’ve overdosed before, that’s a clear indication to seek immediate help.

 What Is an Opioid Addiction Treatment Program?